APTR handle = OpenConnection(STRPTR address, int port, struct hwTagList

 functions of your network adapter plugin, back to Hollywood.
 If your plugin doesn't want

-to handle the connection, your OpenConnection()
+to handle the connection, your OpenConnection() implementation has to return NULL.
+The handle

 returned by this function is an opaque data type only your plugin knows about.
 Hollywood will